Phidica/mcserver/README.md

 Planned features:
 * Implementation of noninteractive flags and arguments
 * Interactive servers list sorted by date accessed, so default is most recent
+* Extend mcserver-motd to handle all server.properties edits, especially to permit easy toggling of options such as command blocks

 ## Screenshots
 ![screenshot of directory tree](http://i.imgur.com/bnUIGwD.png)